BlueJayXRStudio/InfiniteTree/README.md

 >>> - Inverter Decorator: 30 lines,
 >>> - Repeater Decorator: 0 line (Task can be made self-referential!)
 [BlueJay TODO: This is the part that connects BT back to FSM.
 Repeater + Selector + Blackboard -> Can simulate FSM]
 > Cons
-> - Hard to debug.
+> - Can be difficult to debug.
 Very recursive in nature.
 > - Lots of small scripts, but that may be a good thing in terms of OO principles.

 ## Formal Definition of the Task Stack Machine